carbon-language/carbon-lang/libcxx/docs/DesignDocs/AvailabilityMarkup.rst

 Some parameters can be passed to lit to run the test-suite and exercise the availability.

-* The `platform` parameter controls the deployment target.
-For example lit can be invoked with `--param=platform=macosx10.12`.
+* The `target_triple` parameter controls the deployment target.
+For example lit can be invoked with `--param=target_triple=x86_64-apple-macosx10.12`.
   Default is the current host.
-* The `use_system_cxx_lib` parameter indicates that the test suite is being run against a system library.
+* The `use_system_cxx_lib` parameter indicates that the test suite is being compiled with the intent of being run against the system library for the given triple, AND that it is being run against it.

-Tests can be marked as XFAIL based on multiple features made available by lit:
+Tests can be marked as XFAIL based on multiple features made available by lit.

-* if `--param=platform=macosx10.12` is passed, the following features will be available:
+If `use_system_cxx_lib` is true, then assuming `target_triple=x86_64-apple-macosx10.12`, the following features will be made available:

-  - availability=macosx
-  - availability=macosx10.12

-  This feature is used to XFAIL a test that *is* using a class or a method marked as unavailable *and* that is expected to *fail* if deployed on an older system.

-* if `use_system_cxx_lib` and `--param=platform=macosx10.12` are passed to lit,
-  the following features will also be available:

   - with_system_cxx_lib=macosx
   - with_system_cxx_lib=macosx10.12
   - with_system_cxx_lib=x86_64-apple-macosx10.12
+  - availability=macosx
+  - availability=macosx10.12

-  This feature is used to XFAIL a test that is *not* using a class or a method marked as unavailable *but* that is expected to fail if deployed on an older system.
-For example, if the test exhibits a bug in the libc on a particular system version, or if the test uses a symbol that is not available on an older version of the dylib (but for which there is no availability markup, otherwise the XFAIL should use `availability` above).
+These features are used to XFAIL a test that fails when deployed on (or is compiled for) an older system.
+For example, if the test exhibits a bug in the libc on a particular system version, or if the test uses a symbol that is not available on an older version of the dylib, it can be marked as XFAIL with one of the above features.

+It is sometimes useful to check that a test fails specifically when compiled for a given deployment target.
+For example, this is the case when testing availability markup, where we want to make sure that using the annotated facility on a deployment target that doesn't support it will fail at compile time, not at runtime.
+This can be achieved by creating a `.compile.pass.cpp` and XFAILing it for the right deployment target.
+If the test doesn't fail at compile-time like it's supposed to, the test will XPASS.
+Another option is to create a `.verify.cpp` test that checks for the right errors, and mark that test as requiring `with_system_cxx_lib=<something>`.